Economy

 Share

-In response, Canadian Prime Mark Carney condemned the U.S. tariffs, Canada’s commitment to combating fentanyl trafficking.
-He stated, “Canada has made vital to stop the scourge of fentanyl in North America.”
+In response, Canadian Prime Minister Mark Carney condemned the U.S. tariffs, emphasizing Canada’s commitment to combating fentanyl trafficking.
+He stated, “Canada has made vital progress to stop the scourge of fentanyl in North America.”
 Carney also reiterated Canada’s dedication to pursuing a new trade framework with the U.S., despite the escalating tensions.

-Economists warn that the escalating trade tensions could lead to higher inflation and disrupt supply chains.
+Economists warn that the escalating trade tensions could lead to higher inflation and disrupt global supply chains.
 The Peterson Institute for International Economics estimates that the tariffs could cost the average U.S. household over $1,200 per year.

 Share